Skip to content

 Brock Bingham candid headshot

-Of course, there are several other reasons why you would want to use the taskkill command, especially if you are deploying updates.
-In fact, if you look at several of the pre-built packages in PDQ Deploy's package library, they contain a command step that uses the taskkill utility to end an application's process if it's currently running before the update will proceed.
+Of course, there are several other reasons why you might use the taskkill command, especially if you are deploying updates.
+In fact, if you look at several of the prebuilt packages in PDQ’s Package Library, they contain a command step that uses the taskkill utility to end an application's process.
+(That just helps us avoid an error message later about a process running in the background.)

 taskkill /IM notepad.exe

 Another useful command to use when using taskkill is the tasklist command.
 If you don't know the name or the process ID of the task you want to terminate, tasklist is what you need.
-Tasklist will return a list of all the processes currently running, listing both the process name and process ID.
+Tasklist returns a list of all running processes, listing both the process name and process ID.

 taskkill2

-Of course, we're not here to discuss old command prompt utilities, so let's find out what the PowerShell equivalent command of taskkill is.
+Of course, we're not here to discuss old Command Prompt utilities, so let's find out more about the kill process in PowerShell.

 NAME Stop-Process SYNTAX Stop-Process [-Id] <int[]> [-PassThru] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>] Stop-Process -Name <string[]> [-PassThru] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>] Stop-Process [-InputObject] <Process[]> [-PassThru] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>] ALIASES spps kill REMARKS Get-Help cannot find the Help files for this cmdlet on this computer.
 It is displaying only partial help. -- To download and install Help files for the module that includes this cmdlet, use Update-Help. -- To view the Help topic for this cmdlet online, type: "Get-Help Stop-Process -Online" or go to https://go.microsoft.com/fwlink/?LinkID=113412.

-Okay, I'll be the first to admit it; the name is a little lackluster.
-Especially when compared to TASKKILL!!!!!!
-Stop-Process just doesn't carry the same hostile undertones Thankfully, Microsoft at least gave us kill as an alias, so we've got that going for us.
-Regardless, let's see if it still packs the same task-killing punch.
+Okay, I'll be the first to admit it: The name is a little lackluster.
+Especially when compared to TASKKILL!!!.
+Stop-Process just doesn't carry the same hostile undertones.

 You'll notice that we have some familiar switches available with the Stop-Process command, such as -ID and -Name.
 We also have the -Force switch for those times we need to strong-arm a process into submission.
 Let's see what we can do with a few examples.